kreopelle/kreopelle.github.io/_posts/2018-11-11-revamp_your_existing_rails_app_to_use_a_javascript_frontend.markdown

 Adding the ability for your controller actions to render JSON enables the Javascript you write to access information from your database in a format it natively understands.

-##### Now you’re all set up to start writing JavaScript repaint the front end of your Rails app!
+### Now you’re all set up to start writing JavaScript!

 My next blog post will be about commandeering the DOM with JavaScript event listeners to paint your browser with content retrieved and sent using asynchronous requests to your database.